smasty/TwitterControl/neevo.nette-integration/readme.txt

 subject to the MIT license (http://opensource.org/licenses/mit-license).

-This package provides tools to optimize experience when using Neevo along Nette Framework.
+This package provides tools to optimize experience when using Neevo along with Nette Framework.
 It registers a new Nette debugBar panel showing queries performed by Neevo, registers Neevo as a Nette DI Container service so it's globally available and adds a tab to Nette Bluescreen with SQL query if it failed.